seanpmaxwell/Trool/README.md

 an import hardcoded in the spreadsheet.
 <img alt='importExample' src='https://github.com/seanpmaxwell/trool/raw/master/importExample.png' border='0'>

-- With this import, each table will have access to a object named `VisitorTypes` an all of its properties.
+- With this import, each table will have access to a object named `VisitorTypes` on all of its properties.
 If you were to place `VisitorTypes.ADULT` in a cell for the operation `visitorType = $param` for example, the Visitor object would call the `visitorType` setter and pass `"Adult"` as the value.

 - When using imports through `applyRules()`, you don't have to necessary use an object as a property and could have it as a primitive.
-VisitorTypes itself for example could be a string or number.
+VisitorTypes itself could be a string or number.
 I don't recommend using imports this way though.
 It could be confusing in a collaborative environment.

 - One more thing, you cannot use nested properties on imports: i.e. `Import.key.key`.
 This is intentional,